The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$: The proof of Theorem

 In order to evaluate $D$ further we consider the term $C^2$.
-In this product eliminate the first factor using the formula for $C$ from Lemma \ref{lem:ccm}.
-Simplify the result using the fact that $C$ commutes with $t_0$; this gives
+In this product eliminate the f\/irst factor using the formula for $C$ from Lemma~\ref{lem:ccm}.
+Simplify the result using the fact that $C$ commutes with~$t_0$; this gives

-In the above formula we eliminate $X^{-1}C$ using Lemma \ref{lem:xic}.
-Evaluating (\ref{eq:Dform}) using the results we obtain
+In the above formula we eliminate $X^{-1}C$ using Lemma~\ref{lem:xic}.
+Evaluating~\eqref{eq:Dform} using the results we obtain

 where